Commercial Building Energy Standards

 The CBES was enacted into law in 2006 (30 V.S.A. § 53).
 It is the energy code for all commercial buildings and residential building 4 stories or greater above grade in Vermont, and took effect January 1, 2007.

 On March 1, 2015 an update to CBES takes effect, which applies to all new commercial building construction, additions, alterations, renovations, and repairs.
 The 2015 Vermont Commercial Building Energy Standards is available as the energy code handbook; it is a standalone document for the State of Vermont based upon amendments to the International Energy Conservation Code® 2015 Supplement.
 The CBES also allows an alternative compliance path of ASHRAE 90.1 2013 with some Vermont specific requirements outlined in the energy code handbook.
-A limited number of hard copies are available upon request from the Public Service Department and a free for viewing electronic copy is available on the ICC website.
+A limited number of hard copies are available from the Energy Code Assistance Center on 1-855-887-0673 and a free for viewing electronic copy is available on the ICC website.